microtrain/bootcamp/03-HowServersAndTheWebWork/01-URL.md

 It would be common to refer to these practices as retrieving GET parameters (params) and retrieving POST data.

-## Exercise - DevTools and Payloads
+## Exercise - Analyze a Server REsponse with DevTools

 Make usre your browser is in focus by cliking anywhere on the screen the open Chrome DevTools by pressing [f12].
 This will open a dev panel.